processing/processing-pi-website/content/tutorial/camera/index.md

 ### Finding out camera capabilities

 For each camera connected to the Pi, it is useful to know what possible resolutions and framerates they provide.
-Using `GLCapture.configs()` method should return all available resolutions and framerates that the camera supports:
+Using the `GLCapture.configs()` method should return all available resolutions and framerates that the camera supports:

 ```processing
 ...